Expansion of a semi-bounded o-minimal structure by a geometric progression: Introduction

-This paper is organized as follows: We demonstrate that $\mathcal R_E$ is almost o-minimal and any bounded set definable in $\mathcal R_E$ is definable in $\mathcal R$ in Section \ref{sec:almost_ominimal}.
+This paper is organized as follows: We demonstrate that $\mathcal R_E$ is locally o-minimal and any bounded set definable in $\mathcal R_E$ is definable in $\mathcal R$ in Section \ref{sec:almost_ominimal}.
 We define quasi-periodic o-minimal structure and show that $\mathcal R_E$ is not quasi-periodic in Section \ref{sec:periodic}.
+We introduced an example \cite[Theorem 3]{FM} given by Friedman and Miller.
+However, its original proof has a gap.
+We fix it in Appendix \ref{sec:appendix}.